ChesapeakeCommons/StationCard-Public/README.md

 ### To run the Station Card via the terminal
 First add your Water Reporter API access token to App.R:
 `Token <- "YourTokenHere"` before attempting to run the app.
+Second, ensure that testing block in app.R is not commented out.
+Ctrl + F for '!!!'

 #### [Install CRAN](https://cran.r-project.org/)